 Mix two to three teaspoons of Epsom salt with your shampoo and wash your hair with this mix.
 Let it remain on your hair for 2 to 3 minutes before washing.
 You can do this twice a week for better results.

 Baking soda works great as a dry shampoo as well as a rinse for oily hair.
 Anecdotal evidence suggests that its alkaline nature may help balance the pH of your scalp and absorb the excess oil.

 Mix 2 to 3 tablespoons of baking soda with water and make a thick paste.
 Apply this to your scalp and hair.
 Leave it on for about 5 minutes and rinse it off with cold water.
-You can apply it twice a week.
-But exercise caution if you are allergic to baking soda or if you have any cuts, wounds, or rashes – as it may cause a mild burning sensation.
+As this is mixture is very drying, do not use it frequently.
+Exercise caution if you are allergic to baking soda or if you have any cuts, wounds, or rashes – as it may cause a mild burning sensation.

 7. Green Tea